 - Cap gap extension if you have been approved for H1b during post-completion OPT, the H1b begins October 1, and there will be a gap between when your OPT ends and the H1b status begins.

-- STEM extension if you graduated with a degree in science, technology, engineering, or math, work for an E-verify employer, and meet USCIS requirements while on post-completion OPT.
+- STEM extension if you graduated with a degree in science, technology, engineering, or math; work for an E-verify employer; and meet USCIS requirements while on post-completion OPT.
+The Graduate School does not process STEM extension request for students who have not completed a Virginia Tech graduate degree.
+Allow at least three weeks for IGSS processing.

 What happens after the OPT application packet is submitted to IGSS?